Volunteer in Colombia - Cartagena

 Evenings: To ensure the safety of our volunteers and respect of others in the volunteer apartment, a curfew of 11:00 PM has been put in place from Sunday to Thursday and a 2:00 AM curfew for Friday and Saturday.

 Volunteers are accommodated in a volunteer apartment with other in the safe neighborhood of Crespo.
-Bedrooms are comprised of bunk beds and volunteers can expect to be sharing a room with 4 to 6 volunteers of the same gender.
-For couples or those wanting more privacy, private rooms in the volunteer apartment are available for an additional US$20 per night.
-Private rooms are subject to availability.
-Living is comfortable and the volunteer apartment has electricity, running water, wifi and western bathrooms (generally with hot water).
-Sheets and pillows are provided, however volunteers will need to bring their own towel and toiletries.
-All volunteers help with cooking and clean up on a roster system, so be prepared to chip in.
+Bedrooms are comprised of bunk beds and you can expect to be sharing a room with 4 to 6 volunteers of the same gender.
+For couples or those wanting more privacy, private rooms in the volunteer apartment are available for an additional US$20 per night, subject to availability.
+Living is comfortable and the volunteer apartment has electricity, running water and western bathrooms (generally with hot water).
+Sheets and pillows are provided, and you will just need to bring your own towel and toiletries.
+All volunteers help with cooking and clean up on a roster system, so be prepared to help out.

 Volunteers in Cartagena are provided with three meals per day (breakfast, lunch and dinner) Monday through Friday, served at the volunteer house.
 Breakfast is varied and can include pancakes, fruit, eggs and arepas (corn bread).
 Lunch and dinner include a balanced range of traditional Colombian and western dishes.
 Tea, coffee, juice and toast are available in the volunteer house throughout the day.
 Tap water is fine to drink in Cartagena and we recommend bringing a reusable water bottle to fill at the volunteer house and bring with you to your placement.
 Alternatively, bottled water can be purchased for around US$1.
 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.